Please follow the guidelines before, during, and after your procedure to ensure that your procedure & recovery goes smoothly:

 - Wear loose, comfortable clothing and comfortable shoes.
 No high-heeled shoes, please.

-- Leave all valuables, including jewelry and cash, at home.
+- Leave all valuables, including jewelry, laptops, and cash, at home.
 We cannot be responsible for lost or damaged property.

 - Bring a list of your medications and supplements with you on the day of your procedure, both prescription and non-prescription.